blold/help-center/docs/Introduction/README.md

 YOUR MARKDOWN GOES HERE
 ```
-Whatever your name the title, it will appear in the `sidbar` as a link.
+Whatever you name the title, it will appear in the `sidbar` as a link.

 ## 	Deployment